 3. Go to the top of Carew Tower

-For a few bucks and a 49-floor elevator ride, you can stand on the top of the city’s second-tallest building (the tallest is the Great American Tower) and get a bird’s-eye view of the skyline, Ohio River and Northern Kentucky from the Observation Deck.
+For a few bucks and a 49-floor elevator ride, you can stand on the top of the city’s second-tallest building (the tallest is the Great American Tower) and get a birds-eye view of the skyline, Ohio River and Northern Kentucky from the Observation Deck.
+(The tower is closed for the remainder of 2020, but will reopen again in 2021.)
 Carew Tower, 441 Vine Street, Downtown, 513-579-9735.

 4. Visit Cincinnati Art Museum

-The Cincinnati Art Museum has always been a welcoming space for families, especially with the recent addition of the Rosenthal Education Center (REC).
-Located on the first floor of the museum, the REC is a family-focused studio space where kids of all ages can explore art through hands-on experience.
+The Cincinnati Art Museum has always been a welcoming space for families!
 Cincinnati Art Museum, 953 Eden Park Drive, Mount Adams, cincinnatiartmuseum.org.

 5. Spend a day exploring Cincinnati Museum Center